ECommerce TrendsFor 2021

 What was once considered a simple convenience, eCommerce is now essential for any business looking to engage with buyers.
 Having your products at the top of a buyer’s online shopping search will capture 25% of the clicks.
 However, success is not guaranteed by relying solely on SERPs (Search Engine Ranking Pages).
 Brands require a 360 integrated marketing approach to build trust, solve the buyer’s problems and deliver a positive user experience.
 For those businesses who are serious about selling online, there is enormous potential if done correctly.

 This is not just a pandemic disruption.
-This is an evolution of brand and online purchasing, which is why we’re going back to an omnichannel strategy.
+This is an evolution of the brand and online purchasing, which is why we’re going back to an omnichannel strategy.
 Nisha Dua Co-founder and General Partner, BBG Ventures

 Omni Channel Experience the New Norm